rayniel95/rayniel95.github.io/docs/index.md

 :envelope: rainyel.ramos@gmail.com

 ## Summary
-I am a Spanish computer scientist who graduated from the University of Havana, Cuba, and currently live in Spain.
-I completed my degree in November 2020.
-I am passionate about building software and exploring different technologies.
-While I am not an expert in any single technology, I prefer to research and select the best tool for each problem.
-That said, in previous roles I have often used the same technology repeatedly due to client requirements.

-I am a hard-working, inquisitive, creative, proactive, collaborative, and enthusiastic professional with a strong theoretical background.
-I enjoy building software-based products from scratch into polished solutions that clients can use daily.
+I am passionate about software development and exploring new technologies.
+I prefer to seek out and learn the tool that best solves the problem.
+However, in all previous roles, I have worked with the technologies required by the client.
+Hardworking, inquisitive, creative, collaborative, proactive, and detail-oriented.
+Accustomed to working with agile methodologies (SCRUM).
+I love developing software from the ground up and transforming it into a product that becomes indispensable to the client.

 **Actually I am looking for a job in Spain.**